Prostate Biopsy (TRUS or MRI-US fusion Method)

-- bleeding from the anusThis tends to occur in those who have pre-existing piles.
+- bleeding from the anus.
+This tends to occur in those who have pre-existing piles.
 It usually stops the next day.

-- acute retention of urine. .This is more likely to occur if the prostate is large and if the patient has untreated bladder obstruction.
-It is due to prostate swelling which then compresses the urethra to block the bladder.
-A foley catheter will need to be inserted for a few days if this occurs
+- acute retention of urine.
+This is more likely if the prostate is large and if the patient has untreated BPH.
+It is due to acute prostate swelling which then compresses the urethra to block the bladder.
+A Foley catheter will need to be inserted for a few days.

 - minimal pain during biopsy

 - minimal anal bleeding

 - no clot retention of bladder